babacardot/suparaise/README.md

 # suparaise.com

-## Overview

-[suparaise.com](https://suparaise.com) is a web-based agentic tool for automated VC fundraising and investor outreach.
+[suparaise.com](https://suparaise.com) is a web-based agentic tool for automating VC fundraising and investor outreach.